robotframework/robotframework/atest/README.rst

 Notice that the lxml module requires compilation on Linux.
 You can also install it using a system package manager like ``apt-get install python-lxml``.
-Additionally lxml is not compatible with Jython or IronPython.
+Additionally, lxml is not compatible with Jython or IronPython.

 If a required module is not installed, it is possible to exclude tests from the execution by using tags as explained in the `Test tags`_ section.